mpaperno/MSFS-Tools/MSFS-DocImport/README.md

 Export (using these option(s) prevents any default imports from running):

   --ev_report           Run a report comparing documented Event IDs vs. KEY_* macros.
-                        (Using this option prevents any default imports from running.)
   --export {events,simvars,units,keyids,meta} [ ...]
                         Exports contents of specified table(s) in tab-delimited text format to stdout (use redirect to capture to file).